marcelotduarte/cx_Freeze/doc/src/setup_script.rst

        included if desired; use * to specify that all packages should be included in the zip file
    * - .. option:: zip_exclude_packages
-     - list of packages which should be excluded from the zip file and placed in the file system instead; the default is for all packages to be placed in the file system since a number of packages assume that is where they are found and will fail when placed in a zip file; use * to specify that all packages should be placed in the file system and excluded from the zip file (the default)
+     - list of packages to exclude from the zip file and place in the file system instead; the default is for all packages to be placed in the file system since several packages assume that is where they are found and will fail when placed in a zip file; use * to specify that all packages should be placed in the file system and excluded from the zip file (the default)
    * - .. option:: silent
      - suppress all output except warnings (equivalent to silent_level=1)
    * - .. option:: silent_level
-     - suppress output from freeze process; can provide a value to specify what messages should be suppressed, with the possible values being:
+     - suppress output from the freeze process; can provide a value to specify what messages should be suppressed, with the possible values being:

        0. do not suppress any output [default];